Security Tips for Keeping Your Car from Being Stolen

 - Do not store important personal documents in your vehicle.
 These documents include the car title, driver’s license and other information that tempts car thieves.
 You always need registration and proof of insurance, but not the others.
 There is no guarantee that you will be able to report a crime fast enough for a car thief not to utilize the information they are given.
 This is not a direct method that prevents car theft, but one that looks to makes the crime harder to execute successfully.

 24 HR Lockouts wants you and your car to remain safe.
-But in case you run into a problem, keep our site bookmarked on your smartphone and give a call for safe, reliable, and fast help.
+But in case you run into a problem, keep our site bookmarked on your smartphone and give a call for safe, reliable help.